awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-storagesystem.md

 ## Properties<a name="aws-resource-datasync-storagesystem-properties"></a>

 `AgentArns`  <a name="cfn-datasync-storagesystem-agentarns"></a>
 Specifies the Amazon Resource Name \(ARN\) of the DataSync agent that connects to and reads from your on\-premises storage system's management interface\.
+You can only specify one ARN\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `1`